• Skip to primary navigation

 You can also take a local flight to Liberia airport and then shuttle/bus/taxi/drive to Playas del Coco.
 Shared shuttles from San Jose to Coco are available as well.

-A private shuttle from San Jose to Coco costs around $260 USD.
+A private shuttle from San Jose to Coco costs around $300 USD total for 1-8 people.
 In case you’d like to book a private shuttle, please contact us for a quote.

 Playas del Coco Weather

-As for rainy season, which is May – November, day time and night time temperatures cool down around 5-10 degrees F.
+As for rainy season in Costa Rica, which is May – November, day and night time temperatures cool down to about mid 70s F (24 C) and is very comfortable.

-Playas del Coco doesn’t start raining constantly until around August.
-October is the peak rainy month.
+Playas del Coco usually doesn’t start raining consistently until around August.
+October is the peak rainy month for most of Costa Rica.
 During rainy season, a typical day is cloudy and dry in the morning with off and on showers in late afternoon and nights.
 As soon as this area gets a few hard rains, the mountains turn very green.

 By end of August or so, there will be more afternoon and night rains.
 It is not typical for Coco to rain all day, it is usually off and on showers in the late afternoons and nights.